Volcanoes: Definition, Types, & Facts

 - These produce explosive eruptions due to gas in viscous magma.

-- Example: Mt.
-Fuji, Japan, Mayon Volcano in the Philippines, Mount Vesuvius, and Stromboli in Italy.
+- Examples: Mt.
+Fuji, in Japan, Mayon Volcano in the Philippines, Mount Vesuvius, and Stromboli in Italy.

 - The silica content of magma is high

 - The viscosity is high, with high gaseous content.

 These are also called ash cones.
 It is a cone-shaped small (less than 450m or 1500 ft.) truncated top (bowl-shaped crater at the top) form that is built up of cinders.
 Cinders accumulate during moderately explosive eruptions.
 These are made up of tephra and scoria.

 - the silica content of magma is low in cinder cones

 - Viscosity is also low in these types